rladigital/rla-static-site/src/pages/news/10-questions-with…-james-coogan.md

 ## What industry trend or technology are you most excited about?

 Electric cars and renew-able energy.
 I’m a petrol head so it sounds sacrilegious to say it, but electric cars are the future, so the sooner we get on board the better!
 It’s going to be huge.

-## What’s your best memory from RLA so far?

-There’s been a few, but last year’s sports day was pretty good.
-Go ape!

 ## When you’re not in the barn, what do you get up to?